overturetool/documentation/examples/VDMSL/AlarmErr/README.txt

-This is an erronerous version of the alarm example from the VDM-SL book, John Fitzgerald and Peter Gorm Larsen, Modelling Systems -- Practical Tools and Techniques in Software Development}, Cambridge University Press, 2nd edition 2009.
+This is an erroneous version of the alarm example from the VDM-SL book, John Fitzgerald and Peter Gorm Larsen, Modelling Systems -- Practical Tools and Techniques in Software Development}, Cambridge University Press, 2nd edition 2009.
 This version of the example is